dbg4f/azure-petclinic-2/README.md

   AZURE_WEBAPP_PUBLISH_PROFILE: ${{ secrets.AZURE_WEBAPP_PUBLISH_PROFILE }}     # set GH repo secret with the publish profile of the web app
 ```

-1. In the portal, Overview page, click on "Get publish profile".
+1. We can authenticate using either Azure Web App Publish Profile or using [Azure Login]( https://github.com/Azure/login).
+Here, we are using Azure Web App Publish Profile.
+In the portal, Overview page, click on "Get publish profile".
 A publish profile is a kind of deployment credential, useful when you don't own the Azure subscription.
 Open the downloaded settings file in VS Code and copy the contents of the file.

    ![](https://github.com/Azure/actions-workflow-samples/blob/master/assets/images/get-publish-profile.png)